contentful/contribution-program/README.md

 ## What does "building better websites" mean?

-We believe that the future of the web is based on core technologies and we want to publish content covering the following topics:
+We believe that the future of the web is based on core technologies and **we want to publish content covering the following topics**:

 - Static sites
 - Serverless technologies